Alaska Region Metadata Guide

 Enter a concise, yet informative title.
 Good titles, when they appear in a search, will be informative and understandable.
 Consider adding location, species, season, survey type or method, and dates.
 For example: Japanese Mutant Ninja Turtle spring hatchling North Bay survey 1985-1991

-The National MBM Data Management team created some guidelines for creating good titles.
+The National MBM Data Management team created some

 The Status drop-down menu allows you to select the status of your project.
 Choose status ONLY from the four following options: completed, ongoing, proposed, or accepted.